EricSchoebel/DocSpector/README-en.md

 By Eric Schöbel

-**DocSpector** is a PyQt5-based desktop application designed to search for keywords in various document types within a specified directory.
+**DocSpector** is a PyQt5-based desktop application designed to search for keywords in various document types within a specified directory (and its subdirectories).
 The application supports text files, Microsoft Word documents and inserted text boxes in PDF files.
 Users can specify a directory to search and input keywords to find documents containing those keywords.

 **Features**

 + Directory Selection ("Ordnerpfad festlegen"): Allows users to select a directory containing documents to be searched.
 The content of the documents is loaded.
+Subfolders are also taken into account.
 + Keyword Search ("Stichwortsuche starten"): Users can input potentially multiple keywords separated by a '+' character to search for within the documents.
 + Results Display: Displays the filenames and found keywords in a table view.
+Hovering over the filename displays the full file path.
+Clicking the filename opens the file.
 + User Interface: A sleek, dark-themed interface with clear instructions on the buttons.
 + "Beenden": Terminates the application.